GlitchSecure/website/_posts/2024-01-28-glitchsecure-behind-the-scenes.md

 # This must be set to "pb-24" when using a vertical layout and removed when not.
 ---

 As a small bootstrapped company in the security testing space, you can imagine we're up against some pretty big players.
-Incumbent PTaaS providers have pools of hundreds of gig-workers or "crowd-sourced" hackers.
-SaaS-based security tools claim to automate the pentest.
+Incumbent PTaaS providers boast pools of hundreds of gig-workers or "crowd-sourced" hackers, while SaaS-based security tools claim to automate the pentest.

-At GlitchSecure, we're neither of those things, and we won't ever be.
+At GlitchSecure, we don't fit into either of those molds, and we have no intention of doing so.
 But that may leave you wondering, what are we and how do we stack up against these providers?
 Let's dive in...

 # Penetration Testing

-It's no secret that Penetration Testing is becoming more and more commoditized.
-Crowd-sourced vendors have been able to win against incumbent consultancies through low-cost gig-work.
-This however has created a large divide in quality and pricing in the industry.
+It's no secret that Penetration Testing is becoming increasingly commoditized.
+Crowd-sourced vendors have managed to win against incumbent consultancies through low-cost gig-work.
+However, this has created a large divide in quality and pricing within the industry.

-When you go out to look for a human powered penetration test, these days you really have two options.
+When you go out to look for a human-powered penetration test these days, you really have two options:

-- A crowd sourced "PTaaS" pentest.
-Cheap but of variable quality due to the nature of gig-work.
+- A crowd-sourced "PTaaS" pentest: cheap but of variable quality due to the nature of gig-work.

-- A traditional penetration test.
-Expensive but often performed by highly experienced and well paid consultants.
+- A traditional penetration test: costly but often performed by highly experienced and well-paid consultants.

 This new paradigm has created a gap in the market.
-Software companies that care about security more than a compliance checkbox want to know the work is done right.
+Software companies that prioritize security beyond a mere compliance checkbox want assurance that the work is done right.
 They want the hackers working on their pentest to be focused, with limited context switching, and to know that they have their backs.
 They also want this without spending tens of thousands of dollars.

 **We fill that gap** in the market because we are small.
 Not having VC pressure to grow at all costs allows us to build up our team of highly skilled security professionals.
-It also lets us work closely with our customers to extend their team.
+This approach also lets us work closely with our customers to extend their team.
 And, we can even turn down projects that may not be a good fit for our unique skill set.

-We're also able to do that since human driven penetration testing isn't our primary focus as a company.
-While it's not as scalable, the services aspect of our business is an important one as it helps us fund and shape the development of our platform and our continuous security testing offering.
+We're also able to do that since human-driven penetration testing isn't our primary focus as a company.
+While it may not be as scalable, the services aspect of our business is an important one as it helps us fund and shape the development of our platform and our continuous security testing offering.

 # Building a Platform

 [When I started](/updates/introducing-glitchsecure) writing the code for the GlitchSecure platform, I aimed to streamline my existing security consulting.
 My goal was to automate the collaboration and reporting process and give my customers a better experience than a one-and-done PDF.
-The reality is, I could have used off-the-shelf commercial or open-source software like Plextrac or Dradis.
+In reality, I could have used off-the-shelf commercial or open-source software like Plextrac or Dradis.
 However, I wanted something that fit my specific needs.

-After only a few short months of writing code in 2022 I had an MVP and was able to work with my first customer to provide penetration testing through it.
-The experience from both sides was great and the platform did a few things really well:
+After only a few short months of writing code in 2022, I had an MVP and was able to work with my first customer to provide penetration testing through it.
+The experience from both sides was great, and the platform did a few things really well:

-- It allowed the customer to see findings as I found them
+- It allowed the customer to see findings as I found them.

-- It provided additional insight and consistency
+- It provided additional insight and consistency.

-- It saved me time by automating report delivery which meant more time to hack
+- It saved me time by automating report delivery, which meant more time to hack.

-- It allowed real-time collaboration
+- It allowed real-time collaboration.

 The MVP was a total success.
 The cost?
-3 months of my time and under $10k.
+Three months of my time and under $10k.
 I met my goals and learned new tricks in Laravel for a fraction of the price of the existing commercial PTaaS delivery platforms.
 I built something that could help me deliver my penetration testing services even better than before.

 As I grew the team and our consulting practice, the platform proved invaluable for maintaining that level of quality and speed of delivery.